skiadas/Calc3Course/syllabus.md

 ### Class Attendance

-You are expected to attend every class meeting, including labs.
+You are expected to attend every class meeting.
 You are only allowed to miss 3 classes without excuse.
 From that point on, every unexcused absence will result in a reduction of your final score by one percentage point, up to a total of 5 points.
 Excused absences should be arranged in advance, and backed by appropriate documentation.
 Emergencies will be dealt with on an individual basis.
 There are very few reasons that would qualify as an excuse for an absence.

 ### Homework Assignments

 There will be regular homework assignments about once per week.
 There will also be a list of problems that you are expected to solve but not turn in.
 Questions on the exams tend to be similar to the homework problems, so it is to your advantage to really *understand* the homework, and not merely "do it" or copy it just to get it turned in.
-Homework assignments are 15% of your final grade.
+Homework assignments are 10% of your final grade.

-There will also be online quizzes in Moodle that will give you an opportunity to review/test your knowledge of the theory.
-Quizzes will be 5% of your final grade.
+### Online Assignments

+There will be also be regular *online* homework assignments about once per week.
+These assignments are designed to offer you opportunities for practice.
+Therefore, they may be taken multiple times and only the highest score will count.
+Also, after you have completed the assignment once, you can revisit that attempt and try out other answers for practice.
+Online Homework assignments are 10% of your final grade.

 ### Exams

-There will be two midterms, on Friday, February 12th and Friday, March 18th, and a final/3rd midterm during finals week. **You have to be here for the exams**.
+There will be two midterms, on Monday, February 5 and Monday, March 12, and a final/3rd midterm during finals week. **You have to be here for the exams**.
 If you have conflicts with these days, let me know as soon as possible.
 Do not plan your vacation before you are aware of the finals schedule.
 In terms of your final grade, the exams you did better on will weigh more.

 ### Getting Help